 We use the financial control approach so our energy and carbon accounting is aligned with the consolidated financial statements for United Utilities Group PLC for 1 April 2022 to 31 March 2023.
-This includes subsidiaries listed in section A8 on page 286.
+This includes subsidiaries listed in section A8 on page 286 of our integrated annual report.